smuellerDD/leancrypto/README.md

 # Lean Crypto Library

-This crypto library provides algorithm implementations which have the following
+The leancrypto library provides algorithm implementations which have the following properties:
-properties:

 * minimal dependencies: only POSIX environment needed,

 * extractable: the algorithms can be extracted and compiled as part of a separate project,

+* flexible: you can disable algorithms on an as-needed basis using `meson configure`,

+* fully thread-safe when using different cipher contexts for an invocation: there is no global state maintained for the algorithms,

 * stack-only support: all algorithms can be allocated on stack if needed.
 In addition, allocation functions for a usage on heap is also supported, and

 * minimizing footprint when statically linking by applying dead-code stripping.

-The following subsections outline the different cryptographic algorithm support.

 ## Library Build

 If you want to build the leancrypto shared library, use the provided `Meson` build system:

-1. Setup: `meson setup builddir`
+1. Setup: `meson setup build`

-2. Compile: `meson compile -C builddir`
+2. Compile: `meson compile -C build`

-3. Test: `meson test -C builddir`
+3. Test: `meson test -C build`

-4. Install: `meson install -C builddir`
+4. Install: `meson install -C build`

 ## Library Build for Linux Kernel